Evercoder/culori/docs/resources.md

 -   [Moqups](https://moqups.com) — all our color-manipulation functions are handled by Culori.
 -   [Schemist](https://github.com/felixgirault/schemist) — color schemes builder backed by Culori.
 -   [Color Name API](https://github.com/meodai/color-name-api) — a REST API for color names that makes use Culori's [differenceCiede2000](https://culorijs.org/api/#differenceCiede2000) to return a fitting name for every color.
+-   [Atmos](https://atmos.style) - a toolbox based on (OK)LCH color space for creating professional color palettes.
+Utilizing Culori for color manipulation allowed us to concentrate on our product's essence rather than getting bogged down in implementation details.

 Does your product/project use Culori?
 Create a PR and add yourself to this list.